 James Jenkinson, vice president at Efficio, says:

-Different organizational entities may work on different systems using different supplier names, agreements and units of measure, meaning reference data can be inconsistent across an organization.
+Different organisational entities may work on different systems using different supplier names, agreements and units of measure, meaning reference data can be inconsistent across an organisation.
 The structure of goods and services cost data is also likely to be different.

-Without a single, uniform dataset however, an organization will probably not have, or even understand, demand forecast processes.
+Without a single, uniform dataset however, an organisation will probably not have, or even understand, demand forecast processes.
 Moreover, stakeholders are likely to have a lack of confidence in procurement plan figures.